datamole-ai/mff-cloud-app-development/lesson-3/README.md

   --parameters suffix="<suffix>"
 ```

-For local development, you need to copy the output values.
+You'll need to store the connection string to the Event Hub, so you can send some events.
 It should appear in the output as follows:

 ```json
 "outputs": {